Nystagmus Awareness Day – 20 June

 How amazing are you?

-In the run up to Nystagmus Awareness Day 2020, we once again asked you to share your amazing nystagmus success stories.
 Not only do these stories help raise awareness of nystagmus, but they also bring hope to so many parents whose children have just been diagnosed.
-In previous years we’ve heard some truly amazing stories of success or achievement despite, or maybe even because of, having nystagmus.
-2020 was even more amazing!
+In previous years we’ve heard some truly amazing stories of success.
+We want to celebrate your achievements with you and make Nystagmus Awareness Day 2021 even more amazing!

 Awareness Day fundraisers